Recording a miscellaneous cash receipt

 down list provided.

-This opens the Receipts window where you are able to enter the details of the receipt.
+This opens the window where you are able to enter the details of the receipt.

 The following screenshot and reference table show step-by-step instructions on

-how to enter the miscellaneous cash receipt into the Receipt window in Sage 50.
+how to enter the miscellaneous cash receipt in Sage 50.

 Note that each step is assigned a reference number to help you identify the

-appropriate field or icon in the screenshot of the Receipts window.
+appropriate field or icon in the screenshot provided.

 field or icon